bohemiancode-x/out-of-the-box-fe-test/IMPLEMENTATION.md

   3. **FFmpeg Conversion:** Converted video files into small, optimized GIFs using FFmpeg, making them readable by Claude AI
   4. **Claude Opus Planning:** Leveraged Claude AI's Opus model (known for its planning capabilities) with the converted GIFs and Gemini descriptions to create detailed implementation plans
 - **Result:** Comprehensive planning documentation that captured both visual details and technical requirements, enabling structured implementation

+### Challenge 6: Image Loading Performance

+**Limitation:** On initial page load, images (particularly the garden background and door visuals) may load slowly, creating visual gaps or layout shifts before assets are fully loaded.

+**Current Solution:**
+- **Browser Caching:** Once images are loaded, browser caching ensures subsequent visits load instantly without visual gaps
+- **Next.js Image Optimization:** Using Next.js `Image` component with `priority` flag for above-the-fold content

+**Future Optimization (with more time):**
+- **WebP Format:** Convert all images to WebP format for significantly smaller file sizes while maintaining quality
+- **Responsive Image Sizes:** Implement `srcset` with multiple image sizes for different viewport widths
+- **Progressive Loading:** Add blur placeholders or skeleton screens during image load
+- **CDN Optimization:** Serve optimized images through a CDN with automatic format conversion
+- **Result:** Faster initial load times and better perceived performance

+### Challenge 7: Mobile Responsiveness

+**Limitation:** The garden background image and panoramic effects were designed primarily for desktop viewports.
+While the site remains functional and responsive on mobile devices, the visual experience could be further optimized for smaller screens.

+**Current State:**
+- **Responsive Layout:** The site adapts to mobile viewports with functional layouts
+- **Touch Interactions:** Scroll and touch gestures work correctly on mobile devices
+- **Visual Adaptation:** Some visual elements scale appropriately, but background images maintain desktop aspect ratios

+**Future Enhancement (with more time):**
+- **Mobile-Optimized Backgrounds:** Create separate, cropped versions of the garden background optimized for mobile aspect ratios
+- **Responsive Image Sourcing:** Use `srcset` and `sizes` attributes to serve different images based on viewport size
+- **Mobile-Specific Parallax:** Adjust parallax strength and effects for touch devices
+- **Performance Tuning:** Reduce particle count and animation complexity on mobile for better performance
+- **Result:** A more tailored mobile experience that maintains the cinematic feel while being optimized for smaller screens

+### Challenge 8: Feature Completeness

+**Limitation:** Due to time constraints of a test task, some visual elements that would enhance the immersive experience were not fully implemented.

+**Current State:**
+- **Quote Cards:** The `QuoteCard` component exists and is partially implemented in `Panorama.tsx`, but is currently commented out
+- **Origin Stories:** The `OriginStories` component is built but not integrated into the main navigation flow
+- **Visual Polish:** Core features are polished, but additional decorative elements could enhance the atmosphere

+**Future Enhancement (with more time):**
+- **Quote Cards Integration:** Uncomment and fully integrate the quote cards positioned around the central hall panorama
+- **Additional Visual Elements:** Add more atmospheric elements like floating particles, light rays, and decorative overlays
+- **Section Completion:** Integrate the Origin Stories section into the main flow
+- **Enhanced Interactions:** Add hover effects, click interactions, and micro-animations to existing elements
+- **Result:** A more complete experience that captures additional nuances of the original site's atmosphere

 ## AI Tool Usage